-Check into any of the five casino hotels and relax before an evening that begins with a great meal, followed by fun table games, slots, and live entertainment.
+Check into any of the nearly ten casino hotels and relax before an evening that begins with a great meal, followed by fun table games, slots and live entertainment.
 If gaming is not your style, there are a half dozen group-friendly hotels in the Tunica area.

 Clarksdale is where many believe the blues was born.
 Legend has it that one midnight evening, guitarist Robert Johnson sold his soul to the Devil at the crossroads of Highways 61 and 49 in exchange for mastery of the guitar.
 After visiting The Crossroads, grab some lunch and get in some shopping before gathering at Cat Head Delta Blues & Folk Art, Inc. There’s a story to the “Cat Head” name.
 Take time to browse Hambone Art & Music, owned and operated by artist and blues musician Stan Street.